wsqviva/vue-haru-ripple/README.md

 </vue-haru-ripple>
 ```

-## Owner
+## Maintainer
-This handsome guy is the owner
+This handsome guy is not only the maintainer, but also the owner. 👻

 | [![wsqviva](https://avatars2.githubusercontent.com/u/7554547?v=3&s=70)](https://github.com/wsqviva) |
 | --- |